mrola/blacklist_overlap_test/README.md

     - `out_url` path to save .csv and .png when processing public sources.
     - `out_prefetched` path to save .csv and .png when processing local filesystem sources.
     - `in_prefetched` path to input files when processing local filesystem sources.
+    - `path_tmp` path to tmp dir.
+Used if `dump` is True or failure to find output paths.

 - `inbound_urls` <br>Key: Description of source. <br>Value: URL to be fetched.